AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-get-started.md

 Support tickets can be logged with Adobe Customer Care.

-For any issues with integration data flows, make sure to include the report suite as part of the issue description as well as the following information:
+For any issues with integration data flows, make sure to include the following information:

 * **Process Owner**: Engineering Architects
 * **ES Process ID**: Provided during onboarding process